Training with Weighted Vests

 If you want to start wearing a weighted vest, you can start with only a few pounds loaded in the vest.
 It really is amazing what 10 lbs. does to your body.

 I am not a fan of holding weights in your hands as you walk or run, and I have read many studies through the years about the potential stress on the extremity joints, so don’t recommend it.
-However, keeping the weight close to your center, as with a weighted vest, is a whole different story.
-For example, wearing the vest is a great way to add resistance for people with arthritis who may find it difficult to hold enough resistance/weight in the hands.
+However, keeping the weight close to your center, as with training with weighted vests, is a whole different story.
+For example, training with weighted vests is a great way to add resistance for people with arthritis who may find it difficult to hold enough resistance/weight in the hands.

-A potentially huge benefit of using the Hyperwear weight vest is that it can help the average person increase the level of activity they are getting in their everyday life.
+A potentially huge benefit of training with weighted vests is that it can help the average person increase the level of activity they are getting in their everyday life.
 Many people tell me they don’t have time to add more activity or exercise into their day.
 You can wear this vest underneath clothes so that no one even knows you are wearing it.
 You will burn more calories every minute.
 Another benefit is that when you have the vest on, you constantly get feedback in terms of your posture.
 When I think of the hours people spend sitting at their desk, wearing the Hyper Vest PRO would be a constant reminder for them to sit up tall.
 Who knows?
 It might even remind them to move more, or get up to walk down the stairs on their lunch break!

 When walking with the vest on, try to think about your posture.
 Stand tall with your head and neck neutral, so your chin isn’t down and forward.
 Tune into whether you are swinging your arms back and forth as you walk.
 Many of us are lacking mobility of the thoracic spine/upper back.
 Deliberately swing your arms as you walk and you will improve your posture.
 The extra weight of the vest will also give you feedback and resistance.